flexera-public/policy_templates/saas/fsm/inactive_users_for_integrated_apps/README.md

 ## Functional Description

-This policy integrates with the Flexera SaaS Manager API to retrieve inactive users for Integrated Applications of a Managed SaaS Application.
+This policy integrates with the Flexera SaaS Manager API to retrieve inactive users for Integrated Applications of a Managed SaaS Application that facilitates this application discovery through such integration..
 Therefore the following are prerequisites for this policy to execute:

 - Flexera SaaS Manager implementation with HR roster connected
 - Please contact your Flexera Customer Success Manager for assistance to generate your FSM token.